 Are UVC air purifiers effective?

-UVC light is commonly used to disinfectant air, water, and nonporous surfaces in healthcare settings.
-It has also effectively been for many years to reduce the spread of bacteria, which is why UVC light is often referred to as “germicidal” light.
+UVC light is commonly used to disinfect air, water, and nonporous surfaces in healthcare settings.
+It has also effectively been used for many years to reduce the spread of bacteria, which is why UVC light is often referred to as “germicidal” light.

 Do air purifiers need UVC?